See Our Results!

 Los Angeles Burn Injury Lawyer

 Burn injury survivors endure some of the most horrific and painful injuries that a person can experience.
+The Los Angeles burn injury attorneys at Mann & Elias understand this.
 Not only must survivors deal with the intense physical pain of damaged nerve endings, but they must also deal with the emotional and psychological effects of disfigurement and disability.
 On top of all this, burn injury survivors incur tremendous medical bills that can persist throughout their lifetime, creating an immense amount of stress and uncertainty for burn injury survivors and their families.

 Burn injuries come from a multitude of sources such as open flames, explosions, household chemicals, electricity, gasoline, and many more.
 Examples of negligence range from improper storage of gasoline to supplying an aluminum ladder near power lines to putting too much lighter fluid on a BBQ.
 Products that are improperly manufactured are also a common cause of burns.
 There are simply too many combinations to list or predict.